 For the cashew cream filling:

-You will need a food processor and a tart tin (a normal cake tin could be used as a substitute if you don’t have one).
+You will need a food processor and a tart tin (a normal cake tin could be used as a substitute if you don't have one).
 To make the crust pulse all the nuts in the food processor until they are crumb-sized.

-Before making the filling I like to give my cashews a bit of a soak, anywhere from 1-24 hours depending on how prepared you are.
-Not only does this make them easily to blend but it also removes the phytates which may inhibit the absorption of some minerals.
+Recipe Notes*Before making the filling I like to give my cashews a bit of a soak, anywhere from 1-24 hours depending on how prepared you are.
+Not only does this make them easier to blend but it also removes the phytates which may inhibit the absorption of some minerals.
 Discard the water before use.